geopm/geopm/service/README.rst

 The batch server is configured to allow access to exactly the signals and controls that were pushed onto the stack for the ServiceIOGroup prior to the first ``read_batch()`` or ``write_batch()`` call.
 Through the D-Bus implementation, the GEOPM Service verifies that the client user has appropriate permissions for the requested signals and controls.
 When the first call to ``read_batch()`` or ``write_batch()`` is made to user's PlatformIO object, the geopmd process forks the batch server process and no more updates can be made to the configured requests.
-The batch server uses inter-process shared memory and POSIX signals to enable fast access to the configured stack of GEOPM signals and controls.
-In this documentation we will call always refer to "POSIX signals" to differentiate from the GEOPM signal concept which is unrelated to the POSIX signal as defined in the signal(7) man page.
+The batch server uses inter-process shared memory and FIFO special files in tmpfs to enable fast access to the configured stack of GEOPM signals and controls.

-To implement the ``read_batch()`` method, the ServiceIOGroup sends a POSIX signal to notify the batch server that it would like the configured GEOPM signals to be updated in shared memory.
-The batch server reads all GEOPM signals that are being supported by the client's ServiceIOGroup using the batch server's instance of the PlatformIO object.
-GEOPM signals are copied into the shared memory buffer and a SIGCONT POSIX signal is sent from the batch server to the client process when the buffer is ready.
-To implement the ``write_batch()`` method, the client process's ServiceIOGroup prepares the shared memory buffer with all control settings that it is supporting.
-The client sends a SIGCONT POSIX signal to the batch server to notify it to write the settings.
-The batch server then reads the clients settings from a shared memory buffer and writes the values through the server process's PlatformIO instance.
+To implement the ``read_batch()`` method, the ServiceIOGroup writes a character to a FIFO to notify the batch server that it would like the configured GEOPM signals to be updated in shared memory.
+The client process then waits on a FIFO for a message from the server that the request is ready.
+The batch server proceeds to read all GEOPM signals that are supported by the client's ServiceIOGroup using the batch server's instance of the PlatformIO object.
+GEOPM signals are copied into the shared memory buffer and when the buffer is ready, a character is written into the FIFO that the client process is waiting on.

+To implement the ``write_batch()`` method, the client process's ServiceIOGroup prepares the shared memory buffer with all control settings that the batch server is supporting.
+The client then writes a character into a FIFO to notify the batch server that it would like the configured GEOPM controls to be written.
+The client process then waits on a FIFO for a message from the server that the controls have been written.
+The batch server proceeds to read the clients settings from the shared memory buffer and writes the values through the server process's PlatformIO instance.
+When the write has completed, a character is written into the FIFO that the client process is waiting on.